Awaken from the winter slumber and hop into a fresh array of activities, as spring in London welcomes picture-perfect blooms and feel-good energy.

 Find more ideas for May in London.

-- Feel the infectious atmosphere of Los Angeles Philharmonic as it performs symphonies including Beethoven and Mahler during its second season at the Barbican.
+- Feel the infectious atmosphere of Los Angeles Philharmonic as they perform symphonies including Beethoven and Mahler during its second season at the Barbican.
 21-23 May

 Where can I learn something new this spring?